Lexsek/Cracking/reversing.kr/EasyUnpack/readme.md

 This block consists of iterating over the function names that have been decrypted by the IAT unpack routine, and loading at runtime these functions.

-Loading the modules:
+Loading the modules will be done by iterating on the function names and calling the LoadLibrary from the WINAPI that consists of loading a module in memory.

 ![alt text](images/image7.png)

-Getting the address the functions:
+Getting the address the functions with the GetProcAddress WINAPI function and storing them in memory.

 ![alt text](images/image8.png)